scrabbletank/farhome-rules/rulesdoc.md

 #### Underwater Hazards
 Some dungeons may be submerged, or your adventures may take you to the depths of the sea.
 Creatures that do not have a swim speed or some method of moving underwater treat all underwater tiles as difficult terrain.
 Similarly, creatures that cannot breath underwater can only hold their breath for a limited time.
 A creature can hold their breath for 1 minute, adding a minute for each point of Stamina while not in combat.
 The exertion of combat greatly limits the time you can hold your breath, with creatures able to hold it for 1 turn, adding a turn for each point of Stamina.

-For every minute, or turn in combat, a creature goes beyond their limit they make an exhaustion check against 2 terrible dice and 1 bad die.
+For every minute, or turn in combat, a creature goes beyond their limit they make an exhaustion challenge against 2 terrible dice and 1 bad die.
 On failure they gain a level of exhaustion.

 ### Attack Types